-Definition by the Government of Mexico
+Definition by the Government of Mexico5

 Indigenous knowledge refers to bodies of knowledge, values, understandings and interpretations that constitute complex systems, closely related to the world views, territories, natural resources or assets of Indigenous Peoples and communities; ...collective in nature; ...acquired, inherited and practiced over the time and the spaces inhabited, and handed down through generations, in accordance with their own normative systems.
-It is the product of experiences, studies and practices within the community, comprehensive and interconnected, spanning various aspects of the lives of individuals and of a community, and forming part of the cultural heritage of Indigenous Peoples and communities, plays a critical role in decision-making and is essential in the development and the future of Indigenous Peoples and communities.
+It is the product of experiences, studies and practices within the community, comprehensive and interconnected, spanning various aspects of the lives of individuals and of a community, and forming part of the cultural heritage of Indigenous Peoples and communities as elements of their identity-therefore dynamic and constantly evolving, yet with collective property rights.
+This knowledge, sometimes shared with other peoples and communities, plays a critical role in decision-making and is essential in the development and the future of Indigenous Peoples and communities.